Quantitative Timed Simulation Functions and Refinement Metrics for Timed Systems (Full Version): Finite-state Game Graphs

-\textbf{Reduction of Average Debit coB\"uchi Games to Mean-Payoff coB\"uchi Games.} We now use Lemma~\ref{lemm:mean-payoff-cobuechi-red} to solve the average debit problem.
-By Lemma~\ref{lemm:mean-payoff-cobuechi-red}, we have that (i)~if $\Opt(\maxDLC)$ is $+\infty$, then $\Opt(\AvDLC)(q)=+\infty$; and (ii)~if $\maxOpt(\maxMPC)>0$, then $\Opt(\AvDLC)(q)=0$.
-We now consider the remaining case when (i)~$\Opt(\maxDLC)(q)$ is not $+\infty$, and (ii)~$\maxOpt(\maxMPC)(q)\leq 0$.
-We reduce the average debit level with \tcoBuchi disjunction problem to solving a larger mean-payoff with \tcoBuchi disjunction supremal game as follows: the new weights in the larger mean-payoff supremal game correspond to tracked negative \emph{sums} of original weights in the average debit level game (\emph{i.e.} we track debit levels).
-For the mean-payoff supremal game, we construct a new weight function according to the current sum of original weights, \emph{i.e.}, if the current sum of original weights is $\ell$, then the new weight function assigns value $\max(-\ell,0)$ to \emph{states} (note that games with weights on states can be easily transformed to games with weights on edges by assigning all outgoing edges from a state $q$ the state-weight of $q$).
-The optimal value of this constructed supremal game with the new weight function with mean-payoff with \tcoBuchi disjunction supremal objective is equal to the optimal value for the average debit level with \tcoBuchi disjunction objective in the original game for the original weight function.
+\item The above two cases do not apply, \emph{i.e.}, $\Opt(\maxDLC)(q)$ is not $+\infty$, and $\maxOpt(\maxMPC)(q)\leq 0$. \end{compactenum} For the last case above, we reduce the average debit level with \tcoBuchi disjunction problem to solving a larger mean-payoff with \tcoBuchi disjunction supremal game as follows: the new weights in the larger mean-payoff supremal game correspond to tracked negative \emph{sums} of original weights in the average debit level game (\emph{i.e.} we track debit levels).
+For the mean-payoff supremal game, we construct a new weight function according to the current sum of original weights: if the current sum of original weights is $\ell$, then the new weight function assigns value $\min(\ell, 0)$ to \emph{states} (note that games with weights on states can be easily transformed to games with weights on edges by assigning all outgoing edges from a state $q$ the state-weight of $q$).
+Observe that if the optimal value of this constructed supremal game with the new weight function with mean-payoff with \tcoBuchi disjunction supremal objective is $\alpha$; then the optimal value for the average debit level with \tcoBuchi disjunction objective in the original game for the original weight function is equal to $-\alpha$.